+sensing contextual information: information sent with the sensing results which provide context to the conditions under which the sensing results were derived.
+Examples includes map information, area information, time of capture, UE location and ID.
+This contextual information can be required in scenarios where the sensing result is to be combined with data from other sources outside the 5GS.

 sensing group: a set of sensing transmitters and sensing receivers whose location is known and whose sensing measurement data can be collected synchronously.

 sensing measurement process: process of collecting sensing measurement data.